amirsafiallah/pam_ldapsetquota/README.md

         session	optional	/lib/security/libpam_ldapsetquota.so

-  - `optional` can be change to `required` that leads to forcely cancel creating user session if any error occurred.
+  - `optional` can be changed to `required` that leads to forcely cancel creating user session if any error occurred.
   - You can check log on `auth.log` (`/var/log/auth.log`).

 Useful Resources